codypearce/react-native-material-indicators/README.md

 # react-native-material-indicators

-React Native Material Indicators for iOS, Android, Web, Electron, and other platforms.
+All 4 material indicators(Indeterminate and Determinate ProgressBar and ProgressCircle) build in React Native that works on iOS, Android, Web, Electron, and other platforms.
 If you need more cross-platform material components, check out [Material Bread](https://github.com/codypearce/material-bread).

 ### [Storybook Demos](https://codypearce.github.io/react-native-material-indicators/)